-I talked a little bit about it on the last issue, but classification was a problem that, in the end, I couldn't completely solve.
+I talked a little bit about it on the last issue, but the classification was a problem that, in the end, I couldn't completely solve.

 - By Number of Videos - Yeah, this one is pretty bad even without an explanation.
 But still: There are some channels that have been working on Godot content for years now.
 Here's a GDQuest Intro to Godot game engine video from 2016.
 The channel alone has over 300 Godot videos!
-(If i counted correctly).
-On the other side of the spectrum there are Youtubers like Martin Donald and his 8 videos, all of which are among the highest quality tutorials I could find.
+(If I counted correctly).
+On the other side of the spectrum, there are YouTubers like Martin Donald and his 8 videos, all of which are among the highest quality tutorials I could find.
 (Seriously, they're incredible)

 - By consistency of uploads - As in, how often does the channel publish a new video/ how many videos has the channel published in the past year?